SadaqatBilal/Hepatitis_Prediction/README.md

 Feel free to reach out if you have any questions or suggestions!

-Maintainer: Your Name
+Maintainer: Sadaqat Bilal

-Email: your-email@example.com
+Email: sadaqatbilal297@gmail.com